EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Tip

-    You may find it useful to delete specific job context subdirectories from the `ondemand` directory if the `ondemand` directory grows to large.
+    You may find it useful to delete specific interactive app job context subdirectories from the `ondemand` directory if the `ondemand` directory grows to large.

 ---